-• It is an universal computational model.
+- It is a non deterministic computational model, because, as we can see later, the rules to execute in each step of the computation are not determined a priori. - It is an universal computational model.
 In [3] it is proved that P systems are able to compute all Turing computable sets of natural numbers (all recursively enumerable languages, in the case of string-objects).